Loading…

 The credible 2026 shortlist:

-For sales-specific use cases, Gong and Chorus remain the default — they pair meeting capture with deal intelligence.
+For sales-specific use cases, Gong and Chorus remain the default — they pair meeting capture with deal intelligence, and sit naturally alongside AI for sales prospecting and lead generation workflows.

 This is one of the easier AI deployments because the value lands fast and the privacy story is well-understood: